sanowl/My-notes-on-Geometrical-deformation-of-brane-matter-field-within-f-R-Q-P-gravity/notes.md

 **Field Equations**:

 Substituting the quadratic \( f(R,Q,P) \) into the general field equations leads to modified Einstein equations with higher-derivative terms.
-These equations are generally more complex and may require perturbative or numerical methods for solutions.
+These equations generally require perturbative or numerical methods for solutions.

 ### 2. Cubic Gravity